-Cats have very specific nutritional needs, which may vary as they get on in years.
-Whilst you should always consult your vet to determine the best diet and feeding schedule to suit your cat, our answers to these 6 common questions will equip you with the basic knowledge to better understand your cat as she ages.
+Cats’ nutritional needs can vary as they get on in years.
+And whilst you should always consult your vet to determine the best diet to suit your cat, our answers to these 6 common questions will equip you with the knowledge to better understand your cat as she ages.

 What are the nutritional requirements of my senior cat?

-It’s important to monitor the weight and condition of your cat closely, particularly as he ages, and adjust his diet accordingly, following the recommendations of your vet.
-Older cats can either have problems with obesity or can become very thin, with both extremes possibly indicating underlying conditions which you will want to investigate with your vet.
+It’s important to monitor the weight and condition of your cat closely, particularly as they age, and adjust their diet, following the recommendations of your vet.
+Older cats can either have problems with obesity or sometimes become very thin, with both extremes possibly indicating underlying conditions which you will want to investigate with your vet.

 At what age does my cat become senior?

-It’s best to start feeding your cat senior food over the age of 7, as this is when her metabolism will start to slow down and she might become less active.
-It’s also when age-related diseases like chronic kidney disease can begin to appear, and senior diets contain lower phosphorus levels and more antioxidants.
+It’s best to start feeding your cat senior food over the age of 7, as this is when their metabolism will start to slow down and they might become less active.
+It’s also when age-related diseases like chronic kidney disease can begin to appear.
+This is why senior diets typically contain lower phosphorus levels and more antioxidants.

 Does my senior cat have special dietary needs?